karkael64/amonite-php/README.md

  1. Easy paradigm,
  2. Soft framework,
  3. Easy installation,
- 4. 3 Steps document sending
+ 4. 3 Steps document sending and
- 5. Follow HTTP Standards
+ 5. Follow HTTP Standards.

 ## Why would you NOT use Amonite-PHP
  1. You need heavy control system,
- 3. You don't trust your colleagues
+ 3. You don't trust your colleagues and
- 2. Expensive tool are most qualitative
+ 2. Expensive tool are most qualitative.

 # Start with Amonite-PHP
  All Amonite engine is archived as a PHAR file.
 Put it on root, or any where :